Kudos for clinching your first job as a personal trainer.

 After all, you are a qualified personal trainer, right?

 It’s ok to mention your credentials

-While your client’s probably don’t care if you were certified by ACE, NASM or ISSA, you can still get across that you are a qualified personal trainer.
+While your client’s probably don’t care if you were certified by ACE, NASM, or ISSA, you can still say you are a qualified personal trainer.

-And that’s easy to do using words that show the client that you know what you are talking about when it comes to fitness training.
+And that’s easy to do using words that show the client you know what you are discussing regarding fitness training.

-Rather say something like “With 5 years of experience helping people just like you, I am a fitness professional that can help turn your life around.
+Rather say something like, “With 5 years of experience helping people like you, I am a fitness professional who can help turn your life around.

-You are speaking straight to the client, telling them what you can do for them as well as getting your expertise across through the words “fitness professional”.
+You are speaking straight to the client, telling them what you can do for them, and getting your expertise across through the words “fitness professional”.

 Include your area of expertise ( if you have one)

-As you start to find your niche, your personal trainer bio is going to need to include your area of expertise.
+As you start to find your niche, your personal trainer bio must include your area of expertise.